AIM Frequently Asked Questions

 16. What are the AIM program admission requirements?

-Students interested in the AIM program will be required to submit a formal application near the beginning of the spring semester of their sophomore year.
+Students interested in the AIM program will be required to submit a formal application in the fall semester of their sophomore year.
 Unlike other offerings in the College of Business Administration, the selection process will be competitive due to the limited capacity of the program.
 Applicants will be evaluated by the AIM Admissions Committee, which is composed of the Director of the program, investment company representatives, and members of the Finance faculty.
 The selection of students for the program will be made by the Committee based upon the following: 1) overall academic performance (3.00 GPA minimum); 2) performance in courses relevant to investment management (e.g. finance, accounting, economics, statistics) ; 3) an application essay that articulates why you want to be in the AIM program and why you should be selected; and 4) experience and career objectives as demonstrated in your resume, letters of recommendation and interview.

 17. Who should I use as references in the application?